Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Introduction

 \subsection{Background}

 The opioid overdose epidemic is ramping up as the number of incidents has quadrupled in the last 15 years.
 In the midst of this crisis, there are about 130 opioid overdose deaths each day \cite{ornato2020feasibility}.
-The first wave of overdoses began in 1990s with an increase in the cases related to prescription opioids.
-The 2010 second wave was due to heroin while the third one, in 2013, was caused by synthetic opioids, in particular the illicitly manufactured Fentanyl \cite{cdcopioid}.
+The first wave of overdoses began in 1990s and was associated to prescription opioids.
+The 2010 second wave was due to heroin while the third one in 2013 was caused by synthetic opioids, in particular the illicitly manufactured fentanyl \cite{cdcopioid}.
 The ongoing COVID-19 pandemic has further exacerbated the opioid health crisis.
 According to the Centers for Disease Control and Prevention (CDC) \cite{cdc81000}, over 81,000 drug overdose deaths occurred in the USA between May 2019 and May 2020.
 Synthetic opioids are the primary driver behind the surge in overdose deaths.
 The death counts related to the synthetic opioid increased by 38.4\% from the 12-month period ending in June 2019 to the 12-month period ending in May 2020.
 In addition to the substantial human toll, opioid overdose poses a great burden on the economy.
-The Society of Actuaries \cite{soa2019} estimated that the total economic cost of opioid misuse amounts to at least \$631 billions from 2015 to 2019 in the USA and includes the cost associated with healthcare services, premature mortality, criminal justice activity, and related educational and assistance program.
-As an illustration, the White House Council of Economic Advisers (CEA) estimated the 2015 total cost of opioid overdoses to \$504 billion, which includes \$431.7 billion due to mortality costs and \$72.3 billion due to health, productivity and criminal justice costs \cite{2018Brill}.
+The Society of Actuaries \cite{soa2019} estimates that the economic cost of opioid misuse amounts to at least \$631 billions from 2015 to 2019 in the USA and includes the cost for healthcare services, premature mortality, criminal justice activity, and related educational and assistance program.
+The White House Council of Economic Advisers (CEA) estimates the 2015 total cost of opioid overdoses to \$504 billion with \$431.7 billion due to mortality costs and \$72.3 billion due to health, productivity, and criminal justice costs \cite{2018Brill}.